Denise Nickerson: Personal life

 Nickerson was married twice.
 Her first marriage was to Rick Keller in 1981; he died two years later of a brain aneurysm.
 Her second marriage was to Mark Willard in 1995; they had one son, Joshua Nickerson, before divorcing in 1998.

 In 1976, Nickerson was hit by a car while crossing the street and was left in a full leg cast for eight months.

 Health

 In June 2018, Nickerson suffered a severe stroke and was hospitalized in intensive care.
 She was discharged to a rehabilitation center the following month.
 In August, she went home to live under her family's care.
-In September 2018, Willy Wonka & the Chocolate Factory co-stars Julie Dawn Cole and Paris Themmen visited Nickerson after she was discharged from a rehabilitation center.
+In September 2018, her Willy Wonka & the Chocolate Factory co-stars Julie Dawn Cole and Paris Themmen visited Nickerson after she was discharged from a rehabilitation center.

 Death

 On July 8, 2019, Nickerson took an overdose of prescription medicines while her son Joshua and daughter-in-law Jasime were out; her son took her to a hospital in respiratory distress.
 While in intensive care, she developed pneumonia.
 She suffered a massive seizure the following day and slipped into a coma.
 She had a do not resuscitate order in place, and on July 10, her family removed her from life support.
 She died later that day from pneumonia at the age of 62.